 If you’re already hyping yourself up to the Christmas dinner and dreading its consequences, you’re likely going to consume more to comfort yourself.
 It’s a vicious cycle but many people eat or drink more when they are emotionally, physically or mentally stressed out.

-Instead, accept this is only one day of the year, allow yourself to enjoy your time with your family.
-If that means you’ll overeat, than just make sure you have a plan for boxing day and the rest of the month so you don’t carry on into the new year with the bad habits.
+Instead, accept this is only one day of the year and allow yourself to enjoy your time with your family.
+If that means you’ll overeat, then just make sure you have a plan for boxing day and the rest of the month so you don’t carry on into the new year with bad habits.